ucla-oarc-hpc/.github/profile/README.md

 You may view Hoffman2 documentation page [here](https://www.hoffman2.idre.ucla.edu/)

+For Hoffman2 technical support, you can open a support ticket on our [online help desk](https://support.idre.ucla.edu/helpdesk/Tickets/New)

+___

 ## Presentations

 The HPC Systems Team hosts different kinds of presentations relating to High-Performance Computing topics.